vishwasvarma/orbitz/README.md

 Orbitz is a personalized fitness web application that helps users stay active based on their **fitness goals, daily activity, and progress**.

-Users create an account, choose a goal such as **weight gain, weight loss, muscle gain, cardio/endurance, or general fitness**, and submit daily fitness information.
-The system analyzes the data using an ML model and generates a personalized plan for the next day.
+Users create an account, choose a goal such as **weight gain, weight loss, muscle gain, cardio/endurance, or general fitness**, and submit a daily check-in.
+The system analyzes the data using an ML model and an AI fitness agent, then generates a personalized **exercise and diet plan for tomorrow**.

 ---